The Emperor Card in Tarot is commonly aligned with the astrological sign Aries.

 The Emperor is not diplomatic.

 Sometimes this card indicates a “bossy” nature, or someone demanding and unconcerned with getting everyone on the same page.
 They may be inflated with self-importance, enveloped in the glory of their vision.
 Part of the problem is this card wants a situation that calls for working alone versus in a team.
 And sometimes that approach is exactly what a situation needs.
 However, The Emperor is not diplomatic.
-If this card is acting badly, it will happily butt in line, interrupt, step on toes, crack skulls, or drive people off a cliff to achieve their holy vision.
+If this card is acting badly, it will happily butt in line, interrupt, step on toes, be belligerent, or go on the offensive to achieve their holy vision.

 But when this character is in their “right mind,” they are in league with the forces of the Universe.
 They are acting as it’s hands and mouthpiece, bringing forth wonders never seen, and barely imagined.
 Cutting a trail, bravely, into the unknown that will lead to the new paradigm.